asolis/Annotate/README.md

 help to create it.

 The Annotate tool can also provide a prediction for target positions to help annotating large datasets.
-Currently, it uses our [sKCF](https://github.com/asolis/vivaTracker) tracking algorithm to predict the target's new location.

 For more detailed information and examples of how to use reefer to the project's  [wiki](https://github.com/asolis/Annotate/wiki).